Rini0404/Soial-Network-API/README.md

   </a>
 </p>

-> Your Challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+> Build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the Express.js and Mongoose packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript Date object to format timestamps.

 ### 🏠 [Homepage](https://github.com/Rini0404/Soial-Network-API)
 ![cap3](https://user-images.githubusercontent.com/95727555/169942142-853a3fa5-f9a0-4d5a-a377-0b75963a682f.PNG)